phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2019-01-09) v1.7.2
+- Removed the redundant MCRCON options in the 7dtdServerUtility.ini.
+Use in-game message annuncements instead.
+- Changed default install folder values for SteamCMD and 7DTD from Steam's default values to 'D:\Game Servers\7 Days to Die Dedicated Server\SteamCMD' and 'D:\Game Servers\7 Days to Die Dedicated Server'.

 (2019-01-01) v1.7.1
 - Fixed Error when NOT validating files (Thanks to CrasheR for notifying me).
 - Added the option to execute a file before and/or after server update check (Thanks again to CrasheR for recommending these options).